Director of GP Education, Academic Unit of General Practice

 RACGP General Practitioner of the Year 2018 – NSW ACT

-Dr Katrina Anderson is Associate Professor, Academic Unit of General Practice, ANU Medical School (ANUMS) and Chair of the Canberra Region Medical Education Council.
+Dr Katrina Anderson is Associate Professor, Academic Unit of General Practice, ANU Medical School (ANUMS) and Medical Education Adviser for the Canberra Region Medical Education Council.
 Katrina currently works clinically in refugee and asylum seeker health and has a variety of roles within the ANUMS and ACT Health in training medical students and junior doctors.

 Her main research and education interests are in medical education specifically around the vertical integration of medical training, supervisor support and prevocational training of doctors.
 She has a special interest in mental health, counselling and self-care and is passionate about patient centred medicine and improving health outcomes for vulnerable and disadvantaged patients.

-Katrina is currently the Chair of the Integrated Child and Community Health semester in the third year medical school program at ANUMS.
+Katrina is currently the Chair of the Integrated Child and Community Health semester in the third-year medical school program at ANUMS.
 She is Director of the Healer's Art Course delivered to first year medical students.
 She also led the development of the Canberra Region Medical Education Council which oversees the quality and safety of junior doctor training and the professional development of doctors in training in the ACT and SENSW region.
+She was the inaugural Chair from 2014-2022.

 Anderson K, Thomson J. 2018 Building a community of learning in general practice.
 Textbook Cambridge Media.
 ISBN 978-0-6480097-7-1